bvanderveen/fcs-platform/readme.md

 Install Arch Linux on an SD card.
 Make sure to resize the partition to take up the available space.
 (Use `fdisk` to rewrite the partition table and `resize2fs` to do the actual resizing.
 Google it.)

-## Put Docker on laptop
+## Put Docker on your laptop

 Make sure you've got Docker on your laptop and your `docker` command is set up to talk to a Docker daemon.

+Ensure `boot2docker` is up and running;

+    $ boot2docker up

-## Build cross-compiler
+## Use a cross-compiler

 We're going to build a Docker container with a cross-compiler in it.
-It will compile our source code on our laptop and then deploy and run the resulting binary on the Rpi.
+It will build a Docker container for our compiler toolchain and then compile our source code in the resulting container.

-First ensure `boot2docker` is up and running

-    $ boot2docker up
-    $ ./bootstrap.sh root@192.168.2.200
+    $ ./build.sh

-Now you can compile and run the source:
+Then, deploy and run the resulting binary on the Rpi (make .

-    $ ./build.sh && ./deploy.sh
+    ./deploy.sh root@192.168.2.200

 Congratulations, you're hacking!